SPThole/Sidhant_Thole/README.md

 ### 2. Masters of Science (Engineering Design) by Research from IIT Madras [2017-2020]>>
 ![](/images/iitmlogo.png)

- --I am part of **ADOPT** group at IIT Madras (Advanced Design Optimization and Probabilistic Techniques).
-This group focuses on _optimization and probabilistic techniques_ focused  on problems where small data is available.
+ --I am a part of **ADOPT** group at IIT Madras (Advanced Design Optimization and Probabilistic Techniques).
+This group focuses on _optimization and probabilistic techniques_ on problems where small data is available.
 My research was focused on developing interpretable multidimensional visualization technique which can be helpful for          designer informed decisions

 ![](https://ed.iitm.ac.in/~palramu/ADOPT.jpg)
 ### 3. Working as Data Science Associate at ZS Associates (Current)